tylergroat/Recipeal/README.md

 # Recipe-Tinder
-Github Repository for tCSC 4996 (Senior Capstone) for development of the Recipe Tinder Proeject
+Github Repository for CSC 4996 (Senior Capstone) for development of the Recipe Tinder Proeject